Riminder/hrflow-connectors/src/hrflow_connectors/connectors/taleez/docs/pull_jobs.md

 `PullJobsAction` gets all available jobs listed on a ***Taleez endpoint***.
 It adds all these **jobs** to a ***Hrflow.ai Board***.

+# Links to Taleez documentation on the endpoints used :

 | Endpoints | Description |
 | --------- | ----------- |
 |[ List all jobs](https://api.taleez.com/swagger-ui/index.html?configUrl=/openapi.json/swagger-config#/jobs/list_2) | Endpoint to list all jobs in your company, the request method is `GET` |